cevich/cirrus-ci-docs/docs/guide/writing-tasks.md

 variable, it's just an internal ID.
 No one can brute force your secrets from such ID.
 In addition, Cirrus CI doesn't know a relation between an encrypted variable and a repository for which the encrypted variable was created.

-## Matrix Modification
+## Matrix Modifier

 Sometimes it's useful to run the same task against different software versions.
 Or run different batches of tests based on an environment variable.
-For cases like these `matrix` modification comes very handy.
+For cases like these, the `matrix` modifier comes very handy.
 It's possible to use `matrix` keyword **only inside of a particular task** to have multiple tasks based on the original one.
 Each new task will be created from the original task by replacing the whole `matrix` YAML node with each `matrix`'s children separately.